-M897 Artist Spotlight: September 2014
+M897 Artist Spotlight: October 2014

 Story by LCC Radio Staff Reporter Sarah Spohn

 hop artists often get a bad rap, but Lansing artist James Gardin is out to put a

 stop to that.

 Gardin spoke about the mitten state and it’s influence on the artist.

 “Michigan is home, it’s where I’ve been for the past 18 years and it’s shaped me the most musically, mentally and spiritually,” Gardin said.

 Gardin’s Michigan roots were planted firmly in music since the third grade.

 “I got my feet wet in music by writing a drug free rap in the 3rd grade for a school contest,” Gardin said.
 “But I didn’t really start writing my own music until high school.”